All Episodes

 That's why it was called a paper of record.

-Uh stories on the front page throughout the front section determined what the agenda.
+Stories on the front page throughout the front section determined what the agenda.

-He started shut up.
+He blew up.

-Where's the New York Times?
+He started to shut up, where's the New York Times?

 You can't do news anymore without the New York Times.